-The Combat Medic is one of the fundamental roles when quick medical intervention is needed during rescue mission under enemy’s fire or during ongoing shooting situation where multiple casualties need urgent medical attention.
+The Combat Medic is one of the fundamental role when quick medical intervention is needed during rescue mission under enemy’s fire or during ongoing shooting situation where multiple casualties need urgent medical attention.

 A Combat Medic can save lives, and in many cases, law enforcement, security, and military combat paramedics are the first to arrive on the scene and provide emergency treatment to civilians and soldiers that have been severely injured during military or public safety operations.

-Law Enforcement and military paramedics have a tremendous amount of responsibility because they have to be prepared to perform field operations and stabilize wounded officers and soldiers until they are evacuated to a hospital.
+Law Enforcement and military paramedics have a tremendous amount of responsibility because they need to be ready to perform field operations and stabilize wounded officers and soldiers until they are evacuated to a hospital.
 As part of the public safety and fighting force, they have to be as well-versed in combat as they are in medicine.

-The Combat Medic’s course focuses on serious wounds caused by gunshots, blasts, and other life-threatening injuries that may be encountered in a military, law enforcement or high-risk security environments.
-This course is designed for non-medical personnel and will provide all individuals traveling or working in high-risk areas the skills and ability to keep themselves and others alive with minimal equipment until a more comprehensive medical solution is ascertained.
+The Combat Medic‘s course focuses on serious wounds caused by gunshots, blasts, and other life-threatening injuries that may be encountered in a military, law enforcement or high-risk security environments.
+Therefore, this course is for non-medical personnel that are traveling or working in high-risk areas.
+For instance, they learn the skills and ability to keep themselves and others alive with minimal equipment until a more comprehensive medical solution is accessible.
 This course is valuable to anyone working in a tactical setting or frequenting elevated risk areas.

 Note: This course is not a basic “First Aid” course

 Some topics include:

 - Rapid Patient Assessment